Jr. Pac-Man: Ports

-An Atari 2600 version developed by General Computer Corporation (the designers of the arcade version) was released by Atari Corporation in 1986 with mazes that scroll vertically rather than horizontally, but is otherwise a faithful adaptation.
-Jr. Pac-Man was later ported to the Commodore 64 and IBM PC compatibles.
+The Atari 2600 version of the game was programmed in 1984 by Ava Robin-Cohen of GCC.
+The game was not released until 1986 when the Atari 2600 was experiencing what game historian Brett Weiss described as "a resurgence of sorts" after Nintendo had success in the marketplace with the Nintendo Entertainment System.
+Atari had just re-released the system as a smaller budget-priced revision in 1986.
+Jr. Pac-Man was released for the Atari 2600 in October 1986.

-Ports for the Atari 5200 and the Atari 8-bit family were finished in 1984, but were scrapped along with Super Pac-Man when the home divisions of Atari, Inc. were sold to Jack Tramiel.
+Ports for the Atari 5200 and the Atari 8-bit computers were finished in 1984, but were scrapped along with Super Pac-Man when the home divisions of Atari were sold to Jack Tramiel.

 An unofficial port for the Atari 7800 was published in 2009 by AtariAge.